 Sleeps 4 | Saturday Changeover | No Pets | VE 5 Star Gold Award

-Honey Pot Cottage, adjoining Nanny Goat Cottage and the main house, Broad Oak, are three of the most fabulous holiday retreats to be found in the lake district, perfect for families - equally perfect for a couple looking for somewhere very special for a romantic break, honeymoon or celebration.
+Nanny Goat Cottage the adjoining Honey Pot Cottage and the main house, Broad Oak, are three of the most fabulous holiday retreats to be found in the lake district, perfect for families - equally perfect for a couple looking for somewhere very special for a romantic break, honeymoon or celebration.

-Situated in the grounds of her own small country estate, renowned interior designer, Lynette Tattersall offers her guests the perfect holiday cottages.
+Situated in the grounds of her own small country estate, renowned interior designer and dear friend Lynette Tattersall offers her guests the choice of two perfect holiday cottages along with a stunning 16th century house.
 Created for comfort, relaxation and a large pinch of wow factor, you have truly a place to simply holiday at, use and enjoy.

-A door from the sitting room opens onto a balcony where you could make grand romantic gestures.
-Steps lead down to a patio area and large lawn where you can barbecue and dine alfresco or simply do nothing but enjoy a perfect but perfect peace.
+The kitchen spills out into the garden.
+Perfectly manicured, the sun filters through a huge oak tree onto the dining table, the ideal setting for barbecues and evening drinks.
 The two cottages, and the main house each have their own defined grounds and parking, and we ask that guests of any of the properties respect each other’s privacy, although making new friends is always a pleasing option.

 The Lythe Valley lies about five miles east from Lake Windermere.
 Famed for growing damsons, in summer it can be a sun drenched patchwork of green and yellow ochre meadows and orchards, criss crossed with narrow winding lanes that pass through farmland, by woodland and over rivers and becks, perfect for walks and cycling.